Kartik-A-1820/SmartAnnotator/README.md

    - Once you’re done annotating, click **“Export Dataset”**.
    - Choose an **export directory** to store your YOLOv8-style dataset.
    - The script splits your images into `train`, `val`, and `test` folders and places corresponding `.txt` label files under `labels/`.

 ---

-## License

-This project is released under the [MIT License](LICENSE) (or choose your own).
-You are free to modify or distribute it under the terms of that license.

----